 If the balloon type is used, it will also be inserted using a scope.
 The dilator is placed in the correct position.
 The balloon is inflated to the size needed to widen the stricture.

 About 15 minutes, but timing will depend on the size of the stricture

-You will be watched by the healthcare staff while you recover.
-They will check to make sure your gag reflex is working as it should.
-The gag reflex keeps you from choking.
+After the procedure, the staff may check to make sure your gag reflex is working as it should.

 Call Your Doctor

 - Signs of infection, such as fever or chills

 - Been coughing up blood or vomiting blood

 - Chest pain

 If you think you have an emergency, call for medical help right away.

 American Society for Gastrointestinal Endoscopy https://www.asge.org